 - Traditional life on the Cooks River in 1770, a virtual simulation – Brett Leavy

 - Addison Road walking tour*, oral histories exhibition and the Cooks River 1770 virtual simulation

 - Lunch is provided

-- Looking ahead – a discussion for everyone on the future of the Cooks River
+- A panel discussion on the future of the Cooks River – facilitated by Lola Forester

 - A summary of the day – what we said and what was heard – Nardi Simpson

 - Afternoon tea in the gallery

 *Join the team from the Addison Road Community Centre for a walking tour to learn more about this significant cultural hub.
 You’ll follow the old freshwater creek line that once connected to the Cooks River and discover how the natural elements of the landscape and key moments in history have shaped the site over time.